oracle-quickstart/oci-hpc-oke/docs/running-rdma-workloads-on-oke.md

-# Running non-RDMA GPU workloads on OKE with the GPU Operator
+# Running RDMA GPU workloads on OKE with the GPU Operator

 The deployment uses the [GPU Operator](https://github.com/NVIDIA/gpu-operator) for deploying the GPU driver and other components.